mohitpai/journey-optimizer.en/help/using/landing-pages/create-lp.md

 Once your landing page is published, it is added to the landing page list with the **[!UICONTROL Published]** status.

-It is now live and the link to it ready to be used in a message or anywhere else.
+It is now live and the link to it ready to be used in a [message](../create-message.md) and sent through a [journey](../building-journeys/journey.md).